aws-samples/aws-cloudhsm-pkcs11-examples/README.md

 a PIN on the command line.
 The CloudHSM PKCS#11 library will be used by default.
 In Linux, the binaries have no file type.
 In Windows, the binaries will end in `.exe`

-CloudHSM PKCS#11 SDK does not currently support ECDH derive key with KDF.
-To enable ECDH derive key without KDF, use the `configure-pkcs11 --enable-ecdh-without-kdf` command.

 #### Linux

 ```